awsdocs/amazon-sns-developer-guide/doc_source/deploy-event-search-analytics-pipeline.md

    1. For **SearchIndexName**, enter the name of the Amazon ES index for event search and analytics\.
 **Note**
-The following limits apply to index names:
+The following quotas apply to index names:
 Can't include uppercase letters
 Can't include the following characters: `\ / * ? " < > | ` , #`
 Can't begin with the following characters: `- + _`